Streamsurface

-In scientific visualization a streamsurface is the 3D generalization of a streamline.
+In scientific visualization a stream surface is the 3D generalization of a streamline.
 It is the union of all streamlines seeded densely on a curve.
-Like a streamline, a streamsurface is used to visualize flows – three-dimensional flows in this case.
+Like a streamline, a stream surface is used to visualize flows – three-dimensional flows in this case.
 Specifically, it is "the locus of an infinite set of such curves [streamlines], rooted at every point along a continuous originating line segment."